- GW Home

 800 22nd Street, NW

-Professor Ergun Simsek's research interest is focused on the optical phenomena associated with nanoscale materials.
+Professor Ergun Simsek's research interest is focused on the electromagnetic and optical phenomena associated with multilayered structures and nanoscale materials.
 He is interested in near-field, light-matter interactions, including plasmonic and non-linear effects, and their applications.
 He is the director of GW WavesLab, where Dr. Simsek and his students conduct advanced experimental and numerical studies on plasmonic devices, 2D layered materials including graphene, and nano structures fabricated with laser ablation.